Lodges With Hot Tubs

 White Cross Bay, Cumbria

-White Cross Bay holiday park sits about 3 miles from Ambleside and offers a range of contemporary lakeside lodges with bubbling hot tubs and enough facilities to keep the whole family entertained.
+White Cross Bay holiday park sits about 3 miles from Ambleside and offers a range of contemporary lakeside lodges with bubbling hot tubs and facilities that will keep the whole family entertained.

 The park’s location in Bowness-on-Windermere puts you right in the heart of Lake District action.
-Take advantage of the on-site boat launch facilities or just feed the ducks if you’re feeling lazy.
-After a day exploring, the Boathouse Bar and Restaurant offers local grub beside a roaring fire – perfect for thawing out after a rainy hike!
+Take advantage of the on-site boat launch facilities or just chill out and feed the ducks.
+The Boathouse Bar and Restaurant offers fab local grub beside a roaring fire.
+Just what you need for thawing out after a rainy hike!

 The accommodation options include stylish two and three-bedroom lodges with modern interiors.
 Tarn Hows Lodge sleeps six and features a wraparound veranda with hot tub.
 Brotherswater Lodge offers wooden-clad comfort with a modern kitchen and breakfast bar.
 The indoor heated pool plus jacuzzi, sauna and steam room mean you can relax even when the Cumbrian weather does its worst!